dspsforms/dspsAdvisingFlow/Readme.md

 A second web application provides a way for students to submit information (such as intake form, alternate-media request, etc.).
 Please check out the repository "dspsForms" under this same account for documentation and source code.

-# Rapid, low friction deployment

-Typically, systems such as this has a long implementation cycle.
-One issue that take time is getting all legal users on-board.
-We have taken an approach that will help you rapidly onboard your students.

-For the Advising module, students can sign up on their own.
-Department faculty and staff accounts are created by someone with admin priviledges to the web application.
-Additionally, faculty can create accommodation forms for students who have not yet signed up.

-These are, obviously, tradeoffs.
-We decided on this design because otherwise, it can take a long time to co-ordinate student lists etc.

 # Demo